anthonystarke/w3_d2_homework/hw_property_tracker.md

 Look at the `find_by_id` and `find_by_address` methods in the Property class.

 Q10.
 What do they take in as their arguments? id and address.
+Number and a string

 Q11.
-What are their return values? array of hashes which needs to be converted to just a hash.
+What are their return values? they return a property object